-One of LaTajh’s previous projects, the web series CYCLES, follows a youth advocate worker and a young gang member as they search for their purpose amid danger in Oakland, where the murder rate remains the second highest in the country.
+One of LaTajh’s recent projects, the web series CYCLES, follows a youth advocate worker and a young gang member as they search for their purpose amid danger in Oakland, where the murder rate remains the second highest in the country.
 After successfully raising $20K for production, CYCLES was selected to screen at over ten film festivals.
 In early 2019, after directing a short film reflecting on her experience as a black woman growing up in America, she was chosen for a National Queer Arts grant.
-Most recently, LaTajh was selected for a Las Vegas Writing Downtown Residency to commence work on her latest screenplay, PIPELINE.
+Most recently, LaTajh was selected for a Writing Downtown Residency to commence work on her latest screenplay, PIPELINE.
 She has also been commissioned to direct a series of short films for the SF Foundation, Prisoner Support Committee, Black Girls Code and The Asian Law Caucus.

 CYCLES, follows Crystal, a successful youth advocate social worker at Highland Hospital and Brandon, an Oakland youth caught up in the cycle of gang violence.
 When Brandon lands in the emergency room with a fresh gunshot wound, Crystal wants to help - but is he ready to break the cycle?
 Through their stories, this short web series unravels layers of internal impacts in a community affected by gun violence and the obstacles to intervention.
 The show is shot in Oakland by Oakland locals.

 Watch LaTajh pitch Queerling to Deniese Davis (Issa Rae Productions), Lauren Mcbride (Selah and the Spades), and Maya Emelle (Solace, Jinn)

 Aspiring writer, Taj, struggles to stay both morally grounded and financially stable in a rapidly gentrifying Oakland.
 After She lands a high paying job, she finds herself benefitting from the same luxuries that are destroying her community.